GaloisInc/Cadenas/README.md

 This repository hosts the source for the Cadenas Android application, which provides a user-friendly interface to MB-FTE, and is not tied to any specific social media platform.
-For an introduction to the app and its use, see `USER-GUIDE.md`.
 The remainder of this README gives a high-level overview of the app features and briefly discusses how to get started developing on this work.

 ## Features

-- Material Design
+- Material3 Design
-- Independence from social media - no account(s) needed for use
+- Independence from social media - no data shared with other platforms
 - Dark and light themes based on system settings
-- Configurable (language model, seed text)
+- Highly configurable
-- Simple text/QR configuration sharing
+- TODO: Simple text/QR configuration sharing

 ## Building